 New Netherland Settlers

-The NYG&B is pleased to announce the launch of New Netherland Settlers—a groundbreaking, multiyear project to develop detailed, peer-reviewed sketches of all the people residing in New Netherland prior to 1664.
-This first-of-its-kind initiative combines new research and existing scholarship to provide a comprehensive, reputable, scholarly source for many generations of New Netherland families.
+The NYG&B’s New Netherland Settlers initiative is a groundbreaking, multiyear project to develop detailed, peer-reviewed sketches of all the people residing in New Netherland prior to 1664.
+Launched in 2024, this first-of-its-kind initiative combines new research and existing scholarship to provide a comprehensive, reputable, scholarly source for many generations of New Netherland families.
 The NYG&B is grateful to the Society of Daughters of Holland Dames, the project’s foundational sponsor, for its generous funding to launch New Netherland Settlers.

 A vast and dynamic colony, New Netherland encompassed parts of the present-day states of Connecticut, Delaware, New Jersey, and New York.
-Major settlements included New Amsterdam (present-day New York City), Fort Orange (near present-day Albany), and Pavonia (present-day Jersey City), in addition to numerous forts and outposts.
+Major settlements included:

 Project Details

-• A preliminary list of initial sketches—beginning with more than 750 settlers—is in development and continues to be curated, working with an objective of inclusion and the broadest definition of New Netherland as possible.
+• A list of known residents to be included for sketches is in development and will be made public in fall 2025.
+This list will be continuously curated, working with an objective of inclusion and the broadest definition of New Netherland as possible.

-• A subset of sample sketches will then be identified for preparation.
-Sketches will be strategically chosen to represent different aspects of the project and include well-documented individuals (with and without known overseas origins) and settlers for whom little (or no) documentation currently exists.
+• Sketches are strategically chosen to represent different aspects of the project and include (1) well-documented individuals (with and without known overseas origins) and (2) those for whom little (or no) documentation currently exists.
+Learn more about components included for each sketch, as applicable.

 John Blythe Dobson, Yvette Hoitink headshots